dirkkelly/dirkkelly/content/philosophy/_index.md

 ---
+title: Philosophy
-title: The thoughts of people who think about thinking.
+subtitle: The thoughts of people who think about thinking.
 ---